 With this in mind, nobody should be surprised by the fact that the majority of money managers underperform.

-In contrast, Applied Finance’s Intrinsic Value Driven™ approach is distinctly different and superior.
+In contrast, Applied Finance’s Valuation Driven™ approach is distinctly different and superior.

 Unlike traditional valuation approaches that utilize highly sensitive perpetuity assumptions, the Applied Finance approach incorporates the widely accepted economic reality of competition by gradually decaying Economic Margins to zero.
 This essentially eliminates the excess spread a firm generates above or below its cost of capital to then discount those cashflows without a perpetuity.